 The fact that your little can hit this toy as much as they want often makes this a favorite toy for many.
 A complete drum set can be super fun.
 Many of the drum sets have different sounds when they are played, which can be an entertaining way for your toddler to understand sound and rhythm.

-The VTech KidiBeats Drum Set is one of the best options out there.
+Plan Toys makes some wonderful wooden drums that will last a long time (here’s another option)!
+We had ours for many years.
+If you are open to an electronic drum, the VTech KidiBeats Drum Set is one of the best options out there.
 It is inexpensive and plays a variety of songs and melodies.
 And each drum has a unique LED light that lights up whenever it is hit.

 28. Wooden Race Track